Who We Are

 Detroit Parent Network

 Sharlonda Buckman is CEO and executive director for Detroit's Parent Network.
-Buckman was born and raised in Detroit and earned her Master's degree in community economic development from Southern New Hampshire University.
+Buckman was born and raised in Detroit and earned her master's degree in community economic development from Southern New Hampshire University.
 She serves on the boardof directors for Michigan College Access Network and University YES East Academy.
 She has received several awards for her leadership and service including the Judge Wade McCree Jr. Friend of Children Award, Spirit of Detroit, Citizen of the Week and others from youth serving agencies for her personal and professional accomplishments.

-College Counseling Department
+Associate Dean of College Counseling

 Patrick O'Connor works in the College Counseling Department at Cranbrook and on the Political Science Faculty at Oakland Community College.
 A native Detroiter, he is a past president of the National Association for College Admission Counseling and a past president of the Michigan Association for College Admission Counseling.
 He teaches a comprehensive class in college admission counseling, is co-founder of the Journal of College Access, and is the author of the highly acclaimed college guide, College is Yours.